Simultaneous Online System Identification and Control using Composite Adaptive Lyapunov-Based Deep Neural Networks: Introduction

-The classical result in \cite{Slotine1989} develops adaptive controllers with a composite adaptation law that includes both tracking and prediction errors for nonlinear systems with linear-in-parameters (LIP) uncertainties.
-The result in \cite{Slotine1989} constructs a form of the prediction error using the swapping technique (also known as input or torque filtering), where a low-pass filter is applied on both sides of the dynamics to eliminate the unknown state-derivative term.
-However, the development in \cite{Slotine1989} is restricted to uncertainties that have a LIP model without any modeling error or disturbances, and is therefore not applicable for nonlinear-in-parameters (NIP) approximate models such as DNNs.
-The challenge in constructing a prediction error for NIP models stems from the fact that the model parameters are embedded within a nonlinear function.
-Thus, when a low-pass filter is applied to the dynamics, the resultant expression is not separable in terms of the model parameters.
-Moreover, even if the model parameters could be separated from the filtered dynamics, the presence of modeling errors or disturbances would destroy the prediction error formulation.
+The classical result in \cite{Slotine1989} develops adaptive controllers with a composite adaptation law that incorporates both tracking and prediction errors for nonlinear systems with linear-in-parameters (LIP) uncertainties, where a low-pass filter is applied on both sides of the dynamics to eliminate the unknown state-derivative term.
+However, extending the composite adaptation law from \cite{Slotine1989} to nonlinear-in-parameters (NIP) uncertainties such as DNNs is challenging because the inner-layer weights are embedded in nonlinear activation functions in a nested fashion.
+Thus, when a low-pass filter is applied to the dynamics, the resultant expression is not separable in terms of the model parameters, which introduces technical challenges as detailed in Appendix VIII.2.

-More recent results in \cite{Patre2010b} introduce a robust integral of the sign of the error (RISE)-based swapping technique to formulate the prediction error and design composite adaptive controllers for LIP uncertainties with additive disturbances.
-The RISE-based swapping technique is extended in \cite{Patre2010a} for NN-based models, but the development is restricted to single-hidden-layer NNs.
-Extending this for DNNs is mathematically challenging due to their nested NIP structure.
-Moreover, using RISE-based swapping requires additional RISE-based terms in the control input, which can debilitate the learning performance of the adaptive feedforward term.
-Notably, the results in \cite{Patre2010b} and \cite{Patre2010a} only ensure asymptotic tracking error convergence, and no guarantees are provided on the parameter estimates under the persistence of excitation (PE) condition.